Political Scientist (Diplom-Politologin)

 Coordinator Urban & Spatial Governance

-Doris Knoblauch joined Ecologic Institute in January 2006 and works as a Senior Fellow and Coordinator for Urban & Spatial Governance, as well as Coordinator for the topic "Plastics".
+Doris Knoblauch joined Ecologic Institute in January 2006 and works as a Senior Fellow and Coordinator for Urban & Spatial Governance, as well as Co-Coordinator for the topic "Plastics".
 Thematically, she focuses on plastics in the environment, green urban environments, local climate protection as well as evaluations and assessments, sustainability, sustainable development strategies in Germany and Europe, public participation and the analysis of networks and network processes.
 Her other interests include environmental policy in so-called developing countries, as well as environmental policy within development cooperation.
 Doris Knoblauch works in German and English and has good knowledge of Spanish and French.

 Doris Knoblauch focuses on the following research questions: (1) what role does plastic play in the environment, (2) which sources contribute to plastic in the environment, (3) which sinks have an impact on plastic in the environment and how and (4) which solutions could help to reduce plastic in the environment.
 Furthermore, since 2008 Doris Knoblauch has contributed to Eurostat Monitoring – first for the European Sustainable Development Strategy and now for the Sustainable Development Goals (SDGs).